Johnson Aguiyi-Ironsi

 Johnson Thomas Umunnakwe Aguiyi-Ironsi (3 March 1924 – 29 July 1966) was a Nigerian military officer who served as the first military dictator and head of state of Nigeria.
 He seized power during the ensuing chaos after the 15 January 1966 military coup.
 Ironsi ruled from 16 January, until his assassination on 29 July 1966 during the July counter-coup.
-He was assassinated by a group of military officers from the Northern Region led by Murtala Mohammed.
+He was assassinated by a group of military officers from the Northern Region led by Murtala Muhammed.

 Early life

-Aguiyi-Ironsi was born on 3 March 1924 in Ibeku, Umuahia, British Nigeria to Igbo Catholics.
-His father was Ezeugo Aguiyi.He took the last name of his brother-in-law as his first name in admiration of Mr. Johnson for the father-figure role that he played in his life.
+Aguiyi-Ironsi was born on 3 March 1924 in Ibeku, Umuahia, British Nigeria, to Igbo Catholic parents.
+His father was Ezeugo Aguiyi.
+He took the surname of his brother-in-law as his first name, in admiration of Mr. Johnson, who served as a father figure in his life.

-Aguiyi-Ironsi had his primary and secondary school education in Umuahia and Kano, respectively.
+Aguiyi-Ironsi received his primary and secondary education in Umuahia and Kano, respectively.
 At the age of 18, he joined the Nigeria Regiment against the wishes of his sister, Anyamma.